Creating a website before you have established your brand and logo is like embarking on a road trip without selecting a destination.

 This includes:

-- A logo (main, alternate, and icon versions)
+- A logo (primary, alternate, and icon versions)

 - Colour palette